Your Cloud Assets are Probably Not as Secure as You Think They Are

-Second, NetSPI recommends testing regularly and fully.
-This includes penetration testing all layers of your environment and using Cloud Configuration Reviews to evaluate how well the security controls your cloud provider has in place are actually protecting your cloud application(s).
+Second, NetSPI recommends pentesting regularly and fully.
+This includes penetration testing all layers of your environment and using cloud configuration reviews to evaluate how well the security controls your cloud provider has available are actually protecting your cloud application(s).
 Traditional penetration testing does not go deep enough when you are running cloud applications, which is why more rigorous cloud penetration testing is critical.

 In addition to the common insights gained from an external penetration test, a cloud penetration test goes much further to include testing on cloud hosts and services.
 Internal network layer testing of virtual machines and services from the cloud virtual networks are included, as well as external network layer testing of externally exposed services.
 In addition, a configuration review of cloud services also includes reviews of firewall rules, access controls (IAM/RBAC) of users/roles/groups/policies, as well as utilized cloud services (storage, databases, etc.).